CSIO-FPIL/Dense-Sense-ODOR/README.md

 # Explainability
-We attempt to elucidate the structure-odour relationship using Intergrated Gradients on the molecular graphs.
-We have explained for the model that is using DMPNN graph featurizedr <code>DMPNNFeaturizer()</code> and LDM data, for a given SMILE and odor label.The best way to validate explainability was by utilizing explainability analysis for com- pounds with functional group-based odor labels, i.e., ketonic, phenolic, etc. This is because explainability for such odor labels is straightforward: the functional group is the part of the molecule responsible for its odorous property.
+<div align="justify">We attempt to elucidate the structure-odour relationship using Intergrated Gradients on the molecular graphs.
+We have explained for the model that is using DMPNN graph featurizedr <code>DMPNNFeaturizer()</code> and LDM data, for a given SMILE and odor label.The best way to validate explainability was by utilizing explainability analysis for com-
+pounds with functional group-based odor labels, i.e., ketonic, phenolic, etc. This is because explainability for such odor labels is straightforward: the functional group is the part of the molecule responsible for its odorous property.
 The explainability analysis must then highlight the functional group as the odourgenic region of the molecule.
 Our explainability analysis indeed found this to be true.
 We took the functional group odor labels that our model was able to successfully predict (AUROC per label score >0.8).
-The code can be a found in this <code>Dense_Sense_Explainability_g1.ipynb</code> notebook.
+The code can be a found in this <code>Dense_Sense_Explainability_g1.ipynb</code> notebook.</div>

 # Figures
 All the figures used in the paper are available in the [figures](https://github.com/CSIO-FPIL/generative-odor/tree/main/figures) folder.